jerryzhao173985/ai-ml-sdk-for-vulkan/docs/source/architecture.rst

     production.

-The application or game component that runs on the device, must integrate the :code:`ML SDK VGF Lib decoder` library to parse the VGF file contents so that the application or game code can set up the required Vulkan® state.
+The application or game component that runs on the device, must integrate the :code:`ML SDK VGF Library decoder` library to parse the VGF file contents so that the application or game code can set up the required Vulkan® state.

 .. note::
-    The ML SDK VGF library does not make any calls into the Vulkan® API.
+    The ML SDK VGF Library does not make any calls into the Vulkan® API.
 The integration must translate the parsed information directly into Vulkan® API calls, for example, allocating memory and creating resources, pipelines, synchronisation, and session objects.